nhducit/monorepo-batteries-included/README.md

 ## Deploy to Vercel and Clone Project

-Click on this button to deploy the template project to Vercel and clone your this repo to your GitHub account
+Click on this button to deploy the template project to Vercel and clone this repo to your GitHub account

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fnhducit%2Fvite-react-batteries-included)